drlivsi/HandMadeNews/README.md

 <h2>Description</h2>

-<p>HandMadeNews is a web parser for embroidery manufacturers.
-As soon as the manufacturer releases something new, the service writes this information to the database and sends it to 2 telegram channels in different languages.
+<p>HandMadeNews is a web parser for new products released by embroidery manufacturers.
+When a manufacturer releases something new, the service writes this information to the database and sends it to 2 telegram channels in different languages.
 The service sends exactly the same information to both channels, but it is always possible to manually add ads to the desired channel :)</p>

 <p>It looks like this: </p>